textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 4. How would you store the "hot" data for consumption by the web dashboard?
 Estimate the write throughput you would require, does your selected store support it?

-   If Stream Analytics was used, then you could store the hot data in SQL DB.
+   If Stream Analytics was used, then you could store the hot data in SQL DB or expose a real-time dataset to a Power BI dashboard.
 Using Storm, your options broaden to SQL DB or HBase, but SQL DB would still be the preferred option because it would require more development for the Web Dashboard to "join" additional data to the telemetry that is used in the reports (such as friendly device names, labels, and so on).

    When averaged to a 5-minute window per device, the write requirement becomes very low \~0.06 MB/s.
 SQL DB S0 or higher could easily handle this load.